Fresno Mayor-elect Jerry Dyer's message after COVID-19 diagnosis: 'Be considerate, wear a mask'

-Dyer attended a small election night party with Supervisor Steve Brandau, who tested positive a couple days later.
+Dyer attended a small election night gathering with Supervisor Steve Brandau, who tested positive a couple days later.

 RELATED: Fresno Co.
 Supervisor Steven Brandau tests positive for COVID-19, will quarantine